top of page

 We are urging TUHSD to:

-Now is the time to speak out to get TUHSD on the right path for Ethnic Studies.
 Please join us by filling out this petition this and forwarding it to others to sign.
 Your names will NOT be shared publicly with the District.
-If you are a current parent of a 9th grade student taking Community and Consciousness this semester, please indicate that below and contact us with any concerns that arise regarding classroom instruction at info@tamuniontogether.org.
-Again, your identity will be kept strictly confidential.
+If you are a current parent of a 9th grade student taking Community and Consciousness this semester, or a current 8th grade parent of an incoming TUHSD student in fall 2026, please indicate that below.

 bottom of page